by Lakhpreet Kaur

 – Long hair can help a Sikh feel connected to the Guru.
 It is a physical commonality a Sikh shares with their Guru and thus, can serve as a reminder that a Sikh can be Guru-like and must strive to embody qualities the Gurus had.

-- Gobind Singh Manasukhani in Sikh Rahat Maryada and Sikh Symbols long hair is regarded as the seal of the Guru.
+– According to Gobind Singh Manasukhani in Sikh Rahat Maryada and Sikh Symbols long hair is regarded as the seal of the Guru.
 Typically, a seal authenticates a document or is placed on package holding valuables.
-In this light, kesh is the Guru’s seal authenticating the Sikh as his disciple, or long hair can be considered the emblem upon the valuable mind/soul contained within the body.
+In this light, kesh is the Guru’s seal authenticating the Sikh as their disciple.
+Long hair can be considered the emblem upon the valuable mind/soul contained within the body.

-- This author believes that long hair symbolizes the spiritual link a Sikh has with the Guru’s power.
+– Gobind Singh Manasukhani also believes that long hair symbolizes the spiritual link a Sikh has with the Guru’s power.

 Reason 4: Orders